shimoura/human-multi-area-model/misc/experiments/README.md

 # Experiment files used in manuscript

-This folder contains all experiment files that were used for running the simulations presented in the manuscript.
+This folder contains all the experiment files utilized for the simulations presented in our manuscript.

-The python files generate the experiment files.
-The resulting experiment files are stored in the folders.
+The Python files named as blueprint_* generate the experiment files related to scaling experiments.
+The resulting files are stored in their respective folders.

+The Python files named as experiment_* can be executed directly by placing them into [../../experiments](../../experiments/) folder and following the instructions in [root README](../../README.md).